 It also takes patience, as you’ll run into some road bumps along the way.
 You’ll get frustrated with HTML when it doesn’t go your way.
 But you can become a proficient web developer if you practice finding, fixing, and understanding your mistakes so that you notice them quickly in the future.

 Are you looking to start a tech career and learn HTML, but don’t know where to start?
 Career Karma’s free #21DayCKChallenge can help you learn the basics of HTML and put you on track for a new career.

 The challenge helps people learn the basics of coding and put their skills to the test.
 When enrolled, Career Karma will help you establish a daily study routine to practice coding.
 By the end of the 21-Day Challenge, you should be averaging at least 2-4 practice hours per day.

-By the end of the 21-Day Challenge, you’ll learn how to develop simple static pages using HTML.
+By the end of the 21-Day Challenge, you’ll learn how to code fast and learn how to develop simple static pages using HTML.
 After, you can begin your journey into the tech career of your dreams with Career Karma.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.